Written reflectionBibleChristJesusLentNew TestamentAdults

 Teresa of Ávila famously wrote, ‘Christ has no body now but yours.
 No hands, no feet on earth but yours.
 Yours are the eyes through which he looks compassion on this world.
 Yours are the feet with which he walks to do good.
 Yours are the hands through which he blesses all the world.’
 So, whenever we are concerned with the needs of the world, let’s remember Jesus’ words: ‘You feed them.’
 All we have to do is make a start: that’s when the miracles start to happen.

-Maggi has short wavy brown hair and wears a white shirt under a black jacket
+Maggi has short curly brown hair and wears a black jacket over a white shirt

 The Rev’d Professor Maggi Dawn is a priest in the Episcopal Church (USA) and a professor of theology, having taught at Cambridge and Durham in the UK, and Yale University in the USA.
 She is the author of five books, including Giving It Up, a series of daily readings from Ash Wednesday to Easter Sunday.